hortonworks/ansible-hortonworks/INSTALL_AWS.md

 # Setup the AWS credentials file

 Ansible AWS modules use the boto Python library.
-Boto can manage credentials using a config file (more details [here](http://boto.readthedocs.io/en/latest/boto_config_tut.html) but for the purpose of this guide we'll use environment variables.
+Boto can manage credentials using a config file (more details about boto [here](http://boto.readthedocs.io/en/latest/boto_config_tut.html) but for the purpose of this guide we'll use environment variables.

+And more details about how authentication to AWS works in Ansible is on the [Ansible Guide](https://docs.ansible.com/ansible/latest/scenario_guides/guide_aws.html#authentication).

 1. Get the AWS access key and secret

    Decide on the account you want to use for the purpose of these scripts or create a new one in IAM (with a `PowerUserAccess` policy attached to it).

-   [Create](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) an Access Key if none is present.
+   [Create](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) an Access Key if none is present.

    Obtain the `Access Key ID` and the `Secret Access Key`.